MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 - Rocky 8 (supported from Operations Manager 2019 UR4 and later)
 - Alma 8 (supported from Operations Manager 2019 UR4 and later)

-Oracle Linux 8 is supported from SCOM 2019 UR3 and later in XPlat agent under Universal Linux (RPM package).
+Oracle Linux 8 is supported from System Center - Operations Manager 2019 UR3 and later in XPlat agent under Universal Linux (RPM package).
 To install the agent on servers, see [Install the agent on RPM based Universal Linux Servers](manage-install-crossplat-agent-cmdline.md#to-install-the-agent-on-rpm-based-universal-linux-servers-oracle-and-centos).

 |Required package|Description|Minimum version|
 |--------------------|---------------|-------------------|